Shopify/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 #### Do

-- Turned on, turned off
+- On, off
 - Active, inactive
-- Activate, deactivate
+- Activated, deactivated

 #### Don’t